+Commonwealth Supplier Code of Conduct (Core)

+Without limiting the Supplier’s obligations under the Contract or at law, the Supplier must comply with, and ensure that its officers, employees, agents and subcontractors comply with the Commonwealth Supplier Code of Conduct in the performance of the Contract.
+The Supplier’s performance of its obligations under this clause will be at no additional cost to the Commonwealth.

+The Supplier must immediately notify the Contract Officer in writing if it becomes non-compliant with the Commonwealth Supplier Code of Conduct, including a description of the non-compliance, the date that the non-compliance occurred, and whether any Supplier personnel engaged in the performance of the Contract were or may have been involved in the non-compliance.
+The Commonwealth may request in writing further information from the Supplier concerning the non-compliance.
+The Supplier must provide the requested information to the Commonwealth within 3 days.

+The Commonwealth may notify the Supplier in writing that a non-compliance or possible non-compliance of the Commonwealth Supplier Code of Conduct has occurred.
+The Supplier must respond to the Commonwealth’s notification within 3 days and comply with its requirements in accordance with this clause.

+The Supplier agrees that the Commonwealth may take into account the Supplier’s compliance with the Commonwealth Supplier Code of Conduct in any future procurement process.

-Workplace Gender Equality (core)
+Workplace Gender Equality (Core)

 The Contractor shall comply with its obligations under the Workplace Gender Equality Act 2012 (Cth) (WGE Act), if any.
 If the Services constitute a procurement that is at or above the relevant procurement threshold in the Commonwealth Procurement Rules, the Contractor shall notify the Commonwealth Officer if it becomes non-compliant with the WGE Act.

-Governing Law (core)
+governing law (Core)

 The laws of the jurisdiction specified in the Details Schedule apply to the Contract.

-Entire Agreement (core)
+Entire Agreement (Core)

 The Contract represents the parties’ entire agreement in relation to the subject matter and supersedes all tendered offers and prior representations, communications, agreements, statements and understandings, whether oral or in writing.

-Definitions (core)
+Definitions (Core)

 In the Contract, unless the contrary intention appears, words, abbreviations and acronyms have the meaning given to them in the Details Schedule or this clause 36: